petlatkea/SimpleRest/README.md

    A controller now looks more or less like a Spring controller - no special interfaces needed.
    The Generic Controller is still what does the actual work, but only the ProjectApplication needs to know.

+6. ```BeanScanner``` - @Component annotations and dependency injection

+   This is more or less the 'final' version - atleast the one that looks a lot like a Spring Boot project on the surface.
+   The beans package handles scanning for classes in the package-hiearchy below the application-class, and identifies any classes annotated with @Controller, @Repository or @Component.
+It then instantiates instances of those classes, for each one taking care to first instantiate its dependencies, and give them as arguments to the constructor.

+   When all is taken care of, the only thing the ProjectApplication has to do, is call a static run-method on the SprungApplication with a reference to its own class.
+And there all the magic happens!